hiveot/hub/services/hiveoview/hiveoview-README.md

 * Show action progress using async response messages (ActionStatus) [in progress]
 * Indication of pending property writes (owserver updates can take 10 seconds)
 * redirect to login when SSE receives unauthorized error (after server restart)
-* Use cached values instead of reload when editing tiles
+* Use cached values instead of reload when adding sources to a tile
 * Only view authorized sources

 ### Phase 5: Dashboard enhancements [in progress]